 The Center, with the valued support of the law firm of Hall Render Killian Heath & Lyman, coordinates a lecture and discussion series four times per year under the title “Bioethics for Breakfast” at the University Club of Michigan State University.
 This forum brings cutting-edge bioethics issues to the attention of policymakers.
 View the archived list of all Bioethics for Breakfast events to date.

-Brews and Views events are moderated discussions addressing the most fascinating and provocative areas of bioscience and engineering.
-The series is a collaboration between the Institute for Quantitative Health Science and Engineering and the Center for Ethics and Humanities in the Life Sciences that began in the fall of 2017.
-These casual discussions engage researchers and scholars in considering the implications of innovative biomedical research for patients, people, and populations.
+Brews and Views events are moderated discussions addressing fascinating and provocative areas of bioscience and engineering.
+The series is a collaboration between the Institute for Quantitative Health Science and Engineering (IQ) and the Center for Ethics and Humanities in the Life Sciences that began in the fall of 2017.
+These casual discussions engage researchers and scholars in considering the implications of innovative biomedical research for patients, people, animals, and populations.
 View the archived list of all Brews and Views events to date.

 Center faculty serve on and consult with ethics committees for Sparrow Health System and McLaren Health Care.